 Make sure you restart your computer every time you activate an item.
 This will help you identify the software that’s causing the issue.

-Also Read: How to Perform a Clean Boot in Windows 10?
+Also read: How to Perform a Clean Boot in Windows 10?

-Method 9: Installing the latest updates
+Method 9: Install the latest updates

 It is also possible that you have missing updates, preventing the Ctrl + Alt + Del sequence from working properly on your PC.